 There are many effective medications to treat hookworms and your veterinarian will be able to recommend an effective product.
 Most worming medications come in two forms, either topical which is applied to the skin on the back of the neck or tablet form.

 Severely infected kittens may require hospitalisation and blood transfusions to treat anemia.

 This is a debatable topic and veterinarians seem to vary in their opinion.
-Generally speaking, it is recommended that you worm your cat from time to time (once or twice a year) as it is possible to transport worm eggs into the house via our shoes.
+Worm indoor cats twice a year as it is possible to transport worm eggs into the house via our shoes.
 Speak to your own veterinarian if you are unsure if you should worm your indoor only cat.

 You can, although they can’t develop into the adult form as they do in cats.
 The infective larvae are found in the soil or sandy areas such as beaches or children’s sandpits and are able to penetrate the skin.
 From there they migrate beneath the skin, causing a red, itchy skin eruption.
 Commonly affected areas are hands, feet, between the toes and buttocks however they can migrate to the eyes, causing blindness, this condition is known as Cutaneous Larva Migrans (also called creeping eruption or ground itch).
 Hookworm larvae cannot complete their life cycle and die in the epidermis.

 - Regular worming, as recommended for the particular brand of worming product you are using.
 Worm all cats in the house at the same time.

 - Regular cleaning and removal of fecal waste in your cat’s litter tray.

 - If you do allow your cat to go to the toilet in your garden if they do clean up any feces quickly.